 You may not be able to shorten the length of a respiratory syncytial virus infection, but you can try to relieve some signs and symptoms.

 If your child has RSV, do your best to comfort or distract him or her — cuddle, read a book or play a quiet game.
 Other tips for relieving symptoms are:

 - Drink fluids.
-Keep a steady supply of cool water at the bedside.
+Continue breastfeeding or bottle-feeding your infant as you would normally.
+For older children and adults, keep a steady supply of cool water at the bedside.
 Offer warm fluids, such as soup, which may help loosen thickened secretions.
 Ice pops may be soothing as well.
-Continue breast-feeding or bottle-feeding your infant as you would normally.

 - Use over-the-counter pain relievers.
 OTC pain relievers such as acetaminophen (Tylenol, others) may help reduce fever and relieve a sore throat.
 Ask a doctor for the correct dose for your child's age.